1. Purpose of policy

 4.5 Promotions Committees

-4.5.1 The Academic Promotions Committee considers and evaluates applications from eligible staff for promotion to Levels B and C.
+4.5.1 The Academic Promotions Committee considers and evaluates applications from eligible staff for promotion to Level C.

 4.5.2 The Professorial Promotions Committee considers and evaluates applications from eligible staff for promotion to Levels D and E.